Lake Enriquillo & Etang Saumatre, Dominican Republic & Haiti

 - National Park

-Fish Species Found at Lake Enriquillo & Etang Saumatre
+What Kind of Fish Are in Lake Enriquillo & Etang Saumatre?

 Find Places to Stay at Lake Enriquillo & Etang Saumatre